 The array design is optimized to provide the highest spatial resolution as well as map dynamic possible given the number of microphones used.
 Additionally, the array design effectively minimizes partial reflections, sound pressure doubling effects on the surface, and resonance effects between the measured object and the array.

 The microphones used are calibrated to ensure stable sound pressure levels (+/- 0.5 dB).
 The array is connected to the data recorder via differential SymBus microphone connector cables.
 This technology allows for long microphone cables (max.
 20 m).
-The array comes with two Baumer Ethernet cameras.
+The array comes as default with both an integrated Intel® RealSenseTM Depth Camera which features Full HD resolution and the ability to record depth information, and a Baumer camera.
 The included high-end Manfrotto tripod allows a set up in almost any measurement environment imaginable.
 Array and tripod are supplied in a transport case and bag, respectively.

 By activating external content from Youtube, you consent to transmitting data to this third party.